Green-Kiwie/JWSP-JWST-to-SpArcFiRe/README.md

     Trains one particular model given a certain hyperparameter and saves the label encoder together with the random forest model.
 There are 4 parameters to add in the command line when running the script.
 Template for running script:
         ```python train_save_random_forest.py [num trees] [num featurs] [file for model to save to (must be .pkl file)] [file to save label encoder to (must be .pkl file)]```.

 7. ```infer_random_forest```: Still under development.
-Given a dataset, uses a given random forest and label encoder model to determine probabilty of spirality based on sparcfire inputs.
+Given a dataset, uses a given random forest and label encoder model to determine probabilty of spirality based on SpArcFiRe inputs.

 ***SpArcFiRe is run externally.
-Refer to sparcfire repository on how to run with it.
-This repository does not supply code to run sparcfire.***
+Refer to [SpArcFiRe repository](https://github.com/waynebhayes/SpArcFiRe) on how to run with it.
+This repository does not supply code to run SpArcFiRe.***

 ## Known Errors: